 While there are other types of red light home therapy devices as well – such as helmets, combs or headbands [1], many people opt for caps.
 That is because they are light, discreet, comfortable and easy to use and their shape makes it easy for light to reach the entirety of your scalp at once.

 Yes, there is evidence that shows laser hair growth caps can be beneficial against certain kinds of hair loss, as long as they are built according to quality standards.
 That is because they are essentially portable red light therapy devices.
-This therapy has shown promising results stimulating hair growth in mild to moderate forms of androgenetic alopecia (for both male pattern baldness and female pattern baldness) [1][2][3], alopecia areata and chronic telogen effluvium [4][5].
+This therapy has shown promising results stimulating hair regrowth in mild to moderate forms of androgenetic alopecia (for both male pattern baldness and female pattern hair loss) [1][2][3], alopecia areata and chronic telogen effluvium [4][5].

 One study performed on 44 women with female pattern baldness who used a commercially available laser hair growth cap for 30 minutes every other day over 17 weeks revealed a 51% increase in their hair count [3].